COS-518 is a graduate course in computer systems. Its goals are:

 As in earlier years, students are also able to satisfy the project by performing novel research projects, but such projects must be closely related to the material and topics taught in the COS518 curricula.
 The instructors will take a narrow view as to what projects satisfy this criteria (e.g., your ongoing research on software-defined networks will likely not be approved).~ ngoing research on self-driving cars or software-defined networks will likely not be approved).

 Students uncertain as to the satisfiability of their project are urged to speak to instructors as soon as possible, as the initial timeline for project selection is aggressive.

 There are two types of projects in this class: reproducing others’ research results, and novel research.
 Proposals should be submitted via a private note to Instructors on Piazza.

-For reproducing research projects, students should write a note to the instructors with a few paragraphs that include the following information.
+For reproducing research projects, students should write a note (a public one, so that your teammates can see/join in the discussion).
+The should be a few paragraphs that include the following information.
 Please tag these proposals as #proposal #reproduction.

 As the final plan mentions, it is important when reading a paper to ask what questions and/or settings are not included in an evaluation.
 For example, what happens if a workload shifts from being uniformly distributed to Zipfian?
 What if failures occur in a different fashion than evaluated?
 What if the data in a big data processing system has a different structure than evaluated (e.g., the "graph" that the data represents has a different edge distribution)?
 And so forth…

-For novel research projects, students should write a note to the instructors with a few paragraphs that include the following information.
+For novel research projects, students should write a note (a public one, so that your teammates can see/join in the discussion).
+The should be a few paragraphs that include the following information.
 Please tag these proposals as #proposal #novel.